 - If no expiration date is printed, the FDA requires that sunscreens have a shelf life of at least three years

-- Keep sunscreen stored in cool temperatures, as the active ingredients can be damaged when exposed to hot conditions.
+- Store it inside rather than in your vehicle, as the active ingredients can be damaged when exposed to hot conditions

 So here is a friendly reminder that you should keep your sunscreen out of storage and in use, avoiding the expiration debacle all together and protecting yourself from the sun's harmful rays all year long!

-This article was reviewed by Carilion Clinic Dermatology.
+This article was reviewed by Carilion Clinic Dermatology and Mohs Surgery.